Toshiba EM925A5A-SS Door Switch Replacement — Step-by-Step Guide

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you open this microwave and find any sign of arcing on the wiring harness, burnt or melted connector terminals near the switch cavity, or a blown HV fuse that keeps returning after replacement, you’ve crossed into high-voltage diagnostic territory that requires a certified technician with proper discharge tools — at that point, DIY troubleshooting puts you at serious risk of a lethal capacitor discharge.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+Most repairs in this guide can be tackled by a careful DIYer with basic tools.
+In my experience, if you open this microwave and find any sign of arcing on the wiring harness, burnt or melted connector terminals near the switch cavity, or a blown HV fuse that keeps returning after replacement, you’ve crossed into high-voltage diagnostic territory that requires a certified technician with proper discharge tools.
+At that point, DIY troubleshooting puts you at serious risk of a lethal capacitor discharge.
+When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that could cost more in parts.

 Recommended Parts & Tools